jenetic/fb-messenger-stats/README.md

 3. Change the format to "JSON".
 4. Deselect all information except "Messages".
 5. Click "Request a download".
-6. In the downloaded folder, each chat should have a directory which contain one or multiple JSON files.
+6. In the downloaded folder, each chat should have a directory that contains one or multiple JSON files.